rsa16/Skaia/README.md

 ## Codestyle

 - SkaiaCore header is seperate from everthing else and is included all in a single namespace.
-- Behaviors must be categorized, large behaviors with varieties that fall under the same category is namespaced (`SkaiaUI` has many things which is why its a namespace, `SkaiaTimer` only has timers so no namespace)
+- Modules must be categorized, large, and with varieties that fall under the same category is namespaced (`SkaiaUI` has many things which is why its a namespace, `SkaiaTimer` only has timers so no namespace)
 - Components are data only
 - constant global variables are capitalized
 - namespaces start with `Skaia`